Between beaches, ports and the Breton countryside

 Together with the forest of the Abbey of Saint-Maurice, the ensemble offers long walks to enjoy nature, fauna and flora.

 Views of the Laïta river are just as exceptional, including the “Rocher Royal”.
-Whether you’re a hiker, a runner or just a family stroller, the Carnoët forest is multifunctional.
+Whether you’re a hiker, a runner or just a family stroller, the Carnoët forest is multi-purpose.

 Stay on the island of Groix

 Just a few kilometers from the port of Lorient, discover the emblematic island of Groix by disembarking at Port-Tudy.
-Visit the island like a real groisillon by setting off by bike (you can also rent one on site) and contemplate the many facets it has to offer.
+Visit the island like a real groisillon by bike (you can also rent one on site) and contemplate the many facets it has to offer.

 Sandy beaches, coastal paths, cultural heritage or a visit to the eco-museum – what’s on your agenda?
-Your day will follow the rhythm of your desires, because you’re bound to find an activity to suit you.
+Your day will follow the rhythm of your desires, because you’re bound to find an activity that suits you.
 You’ll also quickly understand the importance of fishing on this island, where even the church has a weathervane in the shape of an iron fish.

 A typical day in Moëlan-sur-Mer?